grafana/AWS_Workshop/lab_2/lab_2_instructions.md

 4. Now you can see the underlying query that makes up this panel - this is PromQL!
 <img width="1664" alt="Screenshot 2023-10-20 at 8 23 00 AM" src="https://github.com/grafana/AWS_Workshop/assets/104938954/c6ef9520-f5fd-44df-ac05-7c1e7bed8328">

-**** Note: today the AWS integration only supports metrics and logs, you would have to have another method to ingest traces, as well all jobs have a scrape interval of 5m minutes and is currently not configurable.
-This is not the case for all other integrations.
-This is under active development more exciting features are coming soon.
+Today the AWS integration has limited capablities and only supports metrics and logs.
+You would have to leverage another method to ingest traces.
+Additionally all jobs created using the AWS Integration will have a nonconfigurable scrape intervals of 5m minutes.
+This is under active development, exciting advancements are coming soon!

 ### Part 3: Unified Monitoring with Grafana - The First Pane of Glass
 Grafana can query multiple data sources simultaneously.
 This means you can combine data from various AWS services (like CloudWatch, Elasticsearch, and AWS X-Ray) and other sources (like Prometheus or SQL databases) in a single dashboard for a unified view of your infrastructure and applications.